AI Agent Security

 Governance Technology and Tooling

-Effective AI governance at scale requires dedicated technology and tooling.
-Manual governance processes break down quickly as the number of AI agents grows.
-Organizations managing more than a handful of agents need a governance platform that centralizes agent inventory, policy management, compliance tracking, audit logs, and risk assessments.
-Several commercial platforms now offer AI governance capabilities, including IBM Watson OpenScale, Google Model Cards, and specialized vendors like Credo AI and Holistic AI.
+Manual governance breaks down quickly as agent count grows.
+Organizations managing more than a handful of agents need a governance platform that centralizes inventory, policy management, compliance tracking, audit logs, and risk assessments.

-An AI agent registry is a foundational governance tool that maintains a complete inventory of every agent in your organization.
-For each agent, the registry should track its purpose, owner, operator, risk classification, data access permissions, deployment status, last audit date, and compliance status.
-This registry serves as the single source of truth for governance operations and should be the first place anyone looks when they need to understand what AI agents are operating in the organization.
-Without a centralized registry, shadow AI deployments proliferate and governance becomes impossible.
+An AI agent registry is foundational — a complete inventory of every agent with purpose, owner, operator, risk classification, data access, deployment status, last audit date, and compliance status.
+Without a centralized registry, shadow AI deployments spread and governance becomes impossible.

 Action Items